nextflow-io/training/docs/nf_customize/5_config.md

     View the parameters for the `nf-core/demo` pipeline using the command line:

     ```bash
-    nextflow run nf-core/demo -r dev --help
+    nextflow run nf-core/demo --help
     ```

 ## Default configuration files

-All parameters will have a default setting that is defined using the `nextflow.config` file in the pipeline project directory.
-By default, most parameters are set to `null` or `false` and are only activated by a profile or configuration file.
+All parameters have default configuration that is defined using the `nextflow.config` file in the pipeline project directory.
+Most parameters are set to `null` or `false` by default and are only activated by a profile or configuration file.

 There are also several `includeConfig` statements in the `nextflow.config` file that are used to include additional `.config` files from the `conf/` folder.
 Each additional `.config` file contains categorized configuration information for your pipeline execution, some of which can be optionally included: